How to Overcome Mediocrity and Finally Stand Out in Life

 - Repeated inconsistency in follow-through

-It creates a cycle where effort starts strong but rarely reaches completion.
+This creates a cycle where effort starts strong but rarely reaches completion.

+Finishing things, even small ones, begins to break that cycle.
 Because completion builds something deeper than motivation.
-It builds:

 - Confidence